ShahSau/Image_Processing/README.md

 # Image_Processing
-These projects are done using open-Cv.
+These projects are done using openCV2.